2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 4.6 Evaluation of effectiveness

-On the other hand, there were opinions expressing a desire for more in-depth discussions on management strategies and business strategies, as well as on the appropriate setting of agenda items and manner of expression in light of the composition of the Board of Directors, where Outside Directors constitute a majority.
-Issues identified in the evaluation of effectiveness are shared at the meeting of the Board of Directors, and we will continue to enrich the discussions.
+In the effectiveness evaluation conducted in FY2024, there were opinions expressing a desire for more in-depth discussions on management strategies and business strategies, as well as on the appropriate setting of agenda items and manner of expression in light of the composition of the Board of Directors, where Outside Directors constitute a majority.
+To address these, throughout the year in FY2025, we promoted the delegation of operational authority to the executive side and a review of the method of Board of Directors reporting, aiming to streamline the deliberation in the Board of Directors and create time for strategic discussion.
+Using the time created, we aimed to stimulate deliberation of important proposals for matters such as the Mid-term Management Plan and business restructuring.
+We also took steps to create a platform for information sharing and discussion by continuing attendance of Outside Directors at important management meetings on the executive side and strengthening strategic monitoring using key performance indicators (KPIs).

 5. Nominating Committee